paullevental/Chat-application/README.md

 > Program consists of a server socket to which multiple clients can connect to

+- Note : First run server main then you can instantiate clients

 > Multiple clients can connect to the server | a server socket
 > Clients can message to server, and notify everyone else in the server with the message they sent
 > Also all clients notified, if a client leaves (disconnects) from server